Sasaki structures on general contact manifolds: Levi and Sasaki structures

 (c) $\Rightarrow$ (d) We have \beas &\zh\big([X,\pc(Y)]\big)=-\xd\zh\big(X,\pc(Y)\big)=-g_C\big(X,Y)\big)\\ &=-g_C\big(\pc(X),\pc(Y)\big)=\xd\zh\big(\pc(X),Y)\big)=-\zh\big([\pc(X),Y]\big), \eeas so

 and

 \mn The equivalence (d) $\Leftrightarrow$ (a) follows from

 \end{proof} \no A complex tensor $\pc$ on $C=\ker(\zh)$ is called \emph{strictly pseudoconvex} if the Levi form is symmetric, positive, or negative definite.
 Proposition \ref{pin} immediately implies that in this case $(C,\pc)$ is an almost CR structure.
 The strict pseudoconvexity does not depend on the choice of $\zh$ in its conformal class; however, the Levi form does.
 To simplify the terminology, we propose the following definition. \begin{definition} A \emph{Levi structure} on a cooriented contact manifold $(M,\zh)$ is a complex structure $\pc$ on the contact distribution $C=\ker(\zh)$ such that the Levi form (\ref{Levi}) is symmetric and positive definite.
-In this case, on $M$ we have a canonical Riemannian metric given by \be g_M=\zh^2+g_C,\ee where $\zh^2=\zh\ot\zh$ and the sum refers to the canonical orthogonal decomposition $\sT M=\la\zx\ran\op C$.
-This metric we will call the \emph{Levi metric}. \end{definition} \begin{remark} The endomorphism $\pc$ acts on $C$, but in the presence of $\zh$ we have the canonical splitting $\sT M=\la\zx\ran\op C$, where $\zx$ is the Reeb vector field.
-As $\zx$ is a contact vector field, $[\zx,C]\subset C$.
-In what follows, we will use the canonical extension $\bp$ of $\pc$ to the whole $\sT M$, trivially extending $\pc$, by putting $\bp(\zx)=0$.
+If $\pc$ is additionally a CR structure ($\pc$ is integrable), we will speak about an \emph{integrable Levi structure}.
+The structures $(M,\zh,\pc)$ we then call \emph{(integrable) Levi manifolds}. \end{definition} \begin{remark} Our integrable Levi structures are sometimes called in the literature \emph{strictly pseudoconvex CR structures}.
+This terminology comes from the complex geometry.
+We want to indicate the Levi structure, since it is fundamental in our framework.